theInnuendoProject/MicrobialGenomeMetagenomeCourse/MetagenomeInstallations.md

 Log into Taito, either with ssh (Mac/Linux) or PuTTy (Windows)

 **FastQC & MultiQC**
-Two programs for quality control of sequence data.
-Both programs will be installed using Bioconda package management tool taht can be found from CSC.
+Two programs for sequence data quality control.
+Both will be installed using Bioconda package management tool that can be found from CSC.
-When using Bioconda at CSC everything needs to be installed in virtual enviroments.
+When using Bioconda at CSC, everything needs to be installed in virtual enviroments.
 You can create the virtual environment called `QC_env` and install the packages with one command.
 ```
 module load bioconda
 conda create -n QC_env multiqc fastqc